SAP-samples/ui5-cap-event-app/README.md

-# ui5-cap-event-app - in TypeScript flavor
+# ui5-cap-event-app - in TypeScript

+<b>The [freestyle SAPUI5 app in the `packages/ui-form` directory](packages/ui-form) in this "`typescript`" branch of the repository is written in TypeScript and uses the UI5 type definitions.
+It serves as a real-world-style example for a UI5 app developed in TypeScript.</b>

+<b>Overall, the central entry point for all TypeScript-related information, documentation, samples, tutorials etc. about UI5 can be found at [https://sap.github.io/ui5-typescript](https://sap.github.io/ui5-typescript/).</b>

-Showcase of two UI5 user interfaces, one built with freestyle [SAPUI5](https://sapui5.hana.ondemand.com/) (or rather [OpenUI5](https://openui5.org/)), the other using [SAP Fiori elements](https://community.sap.com/topics/fiori-elements), with a [CAP](https://cap.cloud.sap/docs/) backend, using [OData V4](https://www.odata.org/) with [Draft mode](https://experience.sap.com/fiori-design-web/draft-handling/).
+This app is a showcase of two UI5 user interfaces, one built with freestyle [SAPUI5](https://sapui5.hana.ondemand.com/) (or rather [OpenUI5](https://openui5.org/)), the other using [SAP Fiori elements](https://community.sap.com/topics/fiori-elements), with a [CAP](https://cap.cloud.sap/docs/) backend, using [OData V4](https://www.odata.org/) with [Draft mode](https://experience.sap.com/fiori-design-web/draft-handling/).

-<b>The freestyle SAPUI5 app in this "`typescript`" branch is written in TypeScript and uses the new UI5 type definitions.</b>

-<b>You can find an in-depth introduction to TypeScript in UI5 app code [here](docs/typescript.md).</b>
+<b>You can find an in-depth introduction to TypeScript in UI5 app code, including an explanation of the most important code in this projects [here](docs/typescript.md).</b>

-<b>To see the basic suggested project setup for TypeScript development, please check out the [TypeScript Hello World app](https://github.com/SAP-samples/ui5-typescript-helloworld).
-It not only can serve as copy template, but also includes a [detailed step-by-step guide](https://github.com/SAP-samples/ui5-typescript-helloworld/blob/main/step-by-step.md) for creating this setup from scratch.</b>

-<b>The UI5con 2021 session on TypeScript ([recording available at YouTube](https://www.youtube.com/watch?v=aXzcsOZH4q8)) explains the overall approach for TypeScript and UI5.</b>

-<b>There is also an [application template](https://github.com/ui5-community/generator-ui5-ts-app) (based on yeoman and easy-ui5) which has been shown in the [UI5con Keynote](https://www.youtube.com/watch?v=aXzcsOZH4q8) and explained in [this blog](https://blogs.sap.com/2021/07/01/getting-started-with-typescript-for-ui5-application-development/).</b>

 | :point_up: TypeScript Remarks |
 |:---------------------------|
 | The SAPUI5 type definitions are loaded as dev dependency [from npm package `@sapui5/ts-types-esm`](https://www.npmjs.com/package/@sapui5/ts-types-esm).
-The OpenUI5 types are available as [`@openui5/ts-types-esm`](https://www.npmjs.com/package/@openui5/ts-types-esm).
+The OpenUI5 types are available as [`@openui5/ts-types-esm`](https://www.npmjs.com/package/@openui5/ts-types-esm) and [ `@types/openui5`](https://www.npmjs.com/package/@types/openui5).
 You can inspect the \*.d.ts files in the `node_modules/@sapui5/ts-types-esm/types` directory after installing the dependencies with the `yarn` command.<br/>
  The file [packages/ui-form/tsconfig.json](packages/ui-form/tsconfig.json) contains the configuration for the TypeScript compilation, including a reference to these \*.d.ts files in its `"typeRoots"` section.<br/>
  Normally, the UI5 JavaScript files (controllers, Component.js etc.) would reside in the `webapp` folder.
 Now they are in the [packages/ui-form/src](packages/ui-form/src) folder and the TypeScript compilation will create the `webapp` folder and place all output there. <br/>
  In addition to the TypeScript compilation, there is also a conversion from the ES6 module and class syntax used in the source files to the classic UI5 module loading and class definition syntax (`sap.ui.define(...)` and `superClass.extend(...)`).
 This conversion is using the [babel-plugin-transform-modules-ui5](https://github.com/r-murphy/babel-plugin-transform-modules-ui5) project from Ryan Murphy. <br/>
  Both, the TypeScript compilation and the ES6 syntax transformation, are executed by Babel, as configured in the file [packages/ui-form/.babelrc.json](packages/ui-form/.babelrc.json)<br/>
  This combined transformation is triggered by the `build:ts` and `watch:ts` scripts in [packages/ui-form/package.json](packages/ui-form/package.json#L9) |

 ## Description

 This app uses simple attendee registration and administration for events as an example scenario for demonstrating the data handling and overall setup.
 The app consists of three parts: an end-user UI implemented in freestyle SAPUI5, a metadata-driven administrator UI generated with Fiori elements and a Node.js-based CAP backend.
 While the code implements a complete end-to-end full-stack app, it is kept as simple as possible and the main focus is on freestyle SAPUI5 code making use of OData V4 as well as of "Draft" functionality to persist non-final datasets.

-Further details about how the functionality is implemented can be found [in the documentation](docs/documentation.md).
+Further details about how the functionality is implemented can be found in the [documentation in the 'main' branch of this repository](https://github.com/SAP-samples/ui5-cap-event-app/blob/main/docs/documentation.md#The-Heart-of-the-App-the-Registration-Controller).

 ## Requirements